369 search results for "function"

 Attributes and Derivers

 for the fields of a given record type.
-Example of derivers are: Derivers are great for generating functions that depend on the structure of a defined type [...] d a "deprecated" warning, or force/check that a function is inlined.
+Examples of derivers are: Derivers are great for generating functions that depend on the structure of a defined type [...] d a "deprecated" warning, or force/check that a function is inlined.
 The full list of attributes that the compiler uses is available in the manual .

 Advanced Topics -